ericjonesdev/rock-paper-scissors/README.md

 - As a first time user I want an excellent visual experience
 - As a first time user I want to quickly understand what the site is about.
 - As a first time user I want to easily interact with website content.
-- As a first time user I want the ability to easily navigate the site.
+- As a first time user I want to understand how the game is played.
 - As a first time user I want to easily distingish this site as a trusted site which is safe to use.

 ### Returning users